 How Fibromyalgia Affects Your Mental Capacity for Work

 If your fibromyalgia is accompanied by a psychiatric disorder, or if it causes short term memory loss or difficulty concentrating, it can affect your mental capacity for work.
-These symptoms can make it difficult to succeed in any work environment, whether physical or sedentary.
+These symptoms of fibromyalgia can make it difficult to succeed in any work environment, whether physical or sedentary.

 Fibromyalgia is not yet listed by the Social Security Administration (SSA) in the Blue Book.
 What that means for claimants is that there are no cut and dried standards for whether you can be approved for disability benefits based on fibromyalgia.
 Instead, you must show medical evidence which supports one of the following: